 In July 2019, the Company entered into a purchase and sale agreement with Teck American Incorporated, a subsidiary of Teck Resources Limited (TSX, NYSE) (collectively "Teck"), to acquire a 100% undivided interest in 315 unpatented lode claims totaling approximately 6,300 acres (2,550 hectares) referred to as the San Antonio Property.
 San Antonio is located about five kilometers southeast of the Company's Sunnyside Property, and immediately adjacent to the southeastern border of South32's Hermosa project (the "San Antonio Property").
 The purchase price consisted of 898,809 common shares of the Company.
-Additionally, Teck retained a one and a half percent (1.5%) net smelter return royalty on future production and a right of first refusal over any future sale or other disposition of the San Antonio Property, including geologic mapping, geochemical sampling, and extensive geophysical surveys by Teck.
+Additionally, Teck retained a one and a half percent (1.5%) net smelter return royalty on future production and a right of first refusal over any future sale or other disposition of the San Antonio Property by the Company.
+To date, systematic surface exploration has been completed on the San Antonio Property, including geologic mapping, geochemical sampling, and extensive geophysical surveys by Teck.
 This effort has outlined a shallow IP chargeability anomaly, designated the 'Cosmos' target, that Barksdale interprets as an undrilled, potentially productive porphyry system occurring under shallow cover.
 See "Geological Summary - Exploration and Evaluation Properties - San Antonio Property" below for further details regarding the San Antonio Property.
 Barksdale completed three RC scout holes in April, 2023, none of which hit bedrock mineralization and assays returned no significant values.